 The Bard College Department of Transportation is charged with managing the safe, secure, and lawful compliance of our drivers, passengers, and transportation assets.
 This guide will help all Bard Drivers understand their responsibilities and obligations to ensure that our resources are available and ready for other members of the Bard community.

-Refer to this guide as often as you need, and stay abreast of amendments and changes on our webpage.
+Take a copy of this guide with you every time you drive a Bard Vehicle.
+Refer to this as often as you need, and stay abreast of amendments and changes on our webpage.
 If you have any questions, please feel free to call or email.
 We’ll be happy to help.

 All drivers are required, by law, to know, understand, and abide by the laws and rules of the jurisdiction they are in, regardless of point of origin or issuing agency of their license.

 Driving Bard vehicles is a privilege.
 This document is designed to outline your responsibilities and duties as a Bard Driver.
 While this document is not comprehensive of all duties and obligations of the Bard Driver, you are required to comply with all terms of this agreement, whether explicit or implicit.
 Failure to comply with any of the terms of this document shall be considered grounds for immediate revocation of Bard College driving privileges.

 All terms of this agreement are subject to change without notice.
 Changes will be applied to all Bard Drivers, and do not exempt any driver from compliance with this agreement or regulations governing Bard Drivers.

 Bard College reserves the right to deny, suspend, or revoke driving privileges at any time and for any legally allowable reason.

 Bard Transportation resources will be made available for Bard faculty, staff, students on Bard sanctioned business and services only.
 Bard College Transportation reserves the right to refuse service to anyone for any legally allowable reason.